 Our team is leading the way for improvements in sleep medicine standards.
 We are on national committees to better identify sleep issues and sleep disturbances.
-In addition, we are leaders in national research and clinical trials.
+In addition, we are leaders in national research and clinical trials for sleep medicine.

 School Start Times and Sleep Patterns

-With national expertise in sleep medicine, our team is instrumental in the discussions of school start times that affect sleep patterns in children of all ages.
-These early start times, especially in Ohio, are a significant source of sleep loss for teens and middle age children given the biological change in their sleep clock.
-As advocates for an adjustment in school start times, many professional organizations have recommended more appropriate school start times to allow children the necessary rest for optimal health, but also for improved school performance.
+With nationally recognized expertise in sleep medicine, our team is instrumental in the discussion of how school start times affect sleep patterns in children of all ages.
+Early start times, especially in Ohio, are a significant source of sleep loss for teens and middle age children given the biological change in their sleep clocks.
+As advocates for an adjustment in school start times, many professional organizations have recommended more appropriate school start times that allow children to obtain the necessary rest for both optimal health and improved performance at school.